robertbiv/Crypto-Transaction-Tracker/README.md

 1. **CCXT** (Used to sync exchange trades and ledgers)
    * **Why:** CCXT is a unified library that connects to 100+ exchanges (Binance, Kraken, Coinbase, etc.) to fetch your trading history and staking ledgers.
    * [Privacy Policy](https://docs.ccxt.com/en/latest/manual/exchanges.html)
-2. **StakeTaxCSV** (Used to auto-generate and import staking rewards)
+2. **staketaxcsv** (Used to auto-generate and import staking rewards)
-   * **Why:** StakeTaxCSV is a tool that connects to 20+ staking protocols (Lido, Aave, Compound, exchange staking, etc.) to automatically fetch your staking rewards and generate tax-ready CSVs.
+   * **Why:** staketaxcsv is a tool that connects to 20+ staking protocols (Lido, Aave, Compound, exchange staking, etc.) to automatically fetch your staking rewards and generate transaction-ready CSVs.
    * **Install:** `pip install staketaxcsv`
    * [GitHub Repository](https://github.com/macrominerd/staketaxcsv)
    * [Privacy Policy](https://github.com/macrominerd/staketaxcsv#privacy)
 3. **Moralis** (Used for auditing EVM & Solana chains)
-   * **Why:** To fetch real-time token balances and verify your portfolio matches the tax engine's calculations.
+   * **Why:** To fetch real-time token balances and verify your portfolio matches the Transaction engine's calculations.
    * [Privacy Policy](https://www.google.com/search?q=https://moralis.com/privacy-policy)
 4. **Blockchair** (Used for auditing Bitcoin & UTXO chains)
    * **Why:** To fetch balances for non-EVM chains like Bitcoin, Litecoin, and Dogecoin.